culturesofknowledge/emplaces/models/README.md

     - [x] Figure how to handle local URIs (which are roughly blank nodes) [Note: depends on Annalist code updates in 0.5.13 in development branch]
 6. Annalist data
     - [ ] Generate Annalist data from geonames; get full update data
+    - [ ] Review Annalist definitions with Arno

 - Sample bibliographies to enter
 - Dealing with sources (see issues #19, #13, #7 ?)